galaxyproject/planemo/docs/_writing_dependencies_docker.rst

 tags an existing container likely won't exist.
 The mulled_ toolkit (distributed with planemo or available standalone) can be used to build containers for such tools.
-For such tools, if Galaxy is configured to use BioContainers it will attempt to build these containers on-demand.
+For such tools, if Galaxy is configured to use BioContainers it will attempt to build these containers on the fly by default (though this behavior can be disabled).

 You can try it directly using the ``mull`` command in Planemo.
 The ``conda_testing`` Planemo project template has a toy example tool with two requirements for